AndrewXu22/optimal_unified_memory/readme.md

 You need to set the right path to the profiler in the script.

 You may need to use sudo to run the script since it uses nv-nsight-cu-cli to collect hardware counter information.
+Or you may get the error message like "The user does not have permission to access NVIDIA GPU Performance Counters".

 Raw Data samples are stored within